 After an application is received, it is checked for completeness by Council staff.
 An e-mail acknowledging receipt of the application together with a receipt for payment is sent to the applicant once the payment is confirmed.
-Applicants will be advised if any further material is required.
+Applicants will be advised if the Council requires any further material.